Tanvir-Chowdhury/Backend-Only-AI-Chatbot/README.md

 ### How did you integrate the RAG pipeline for the chatbot, and what role does document retrieval play in the response generation?
 The RAG pipeline is implemented in `api/rag_service.py`.
-1.  **Embeddings**: User queries are converted into vector embeddings using `HuggingFaceInferenceAPIEmbeddings` (sentence-transformers model).
+1.  **Embeddings**: User queries are converted into vector embeddings using `HuggingFaceEndpointEmbeddings` (sentence-transformers model).
 2.  **Retrieval**: These embeddings are used to query the **Pinecone** vector database to find the top 3 most relevant document chunks.
 3.  **Role**: Document retrieval provides the "Ground Truth" or context.
 This context is injected into the prompt sent to the LLM, ensuring the model generates answers based on specific knowledge rather than just its training data.